nd1012/wan24-Crypto-BC/src/wan24-Crypto-BC/README.md

 | ChaCha20 | 1 | CHACHA20 |
 | XSalsa20 | 2 | XSALSA20 |

-**CAUTION**: The underlaying Bouncy Castle library is [forked](https://github.com/nd1012/bc-csharp) from its original GitHub repository, and it's using the main branch.
-The main branch is not yet released!
-So this library should be seen as experimental and not being used in a productive environment!
-The Bouncy Castle build will be updated from time to time.
-As soon as the official NuGet package has PQC support, this library will switch to the NuGet package.

 **NOTE**: FrodoKEM is currently disabled, 'cause there seems to be a bug (missing code) in the Bouncy Castle library for FrodoKEM.